MarsBased/handbook/sections/projects.md

 We like to work on all the phases in the product lifecycle: from the conception of the idea to the maintenance.

-However, in soem cases we're hired to jump in directly into the phase of development, to complement an existing team.
+However, in some cases we're hired to jump in directly into the phase of development, to complement an existing team.

 But when we _do_ play with our rules, we do it as follows.